Indian Films at the Oscars- The Story So Far

 India has been sending films for the Oscars for the past 63 years but never has an Indian film won an Oscar.
 Though there have been a couple of films that made it to the final round of the prestigious movie award, Indian cinema is struggling to make an entry in the list of best foreign films.

 Mother India, starring Nargis Dutt, was India’s first official submission for the Oscars.
 It was also the first Indian film to be nominated in the “Best International Feature Film” category.
 In the next couple of years, some really good films, including Satyajit Ray’s Apur Sansar, were sent for the competition however none made it to the final round.

 The entire nation was excited and hopeful when Aamir Khan’s 2001 film Lagaan made an entry into the final round.
-For a country that boasts of the film industry like Bollywood, the nomination came as a motivator.
-Lagaan’s nomination proved that the song and drama, which happens to be our USP, can be marketed in foreign shoes as well.
+For a country that boasts of the film industry like Bollywood, the nomination came as a motivation.
+Lagaan’s nomination proved that the song and drama, which happens to be our USP, can be marketed in a foreign land as well.
 Lagaan however lost the award to the Bosnian war film “No Man’s Land”.

-Some Indian films that were subject to criticism
+Some Indian films that were subjected to criticism

 The answer to whether “apna time ayega?”, after sending Gully Boy for the Oscar race came out as expected.
 The film was out of the race pretty early.